 Sunday, 11 November 2012

-Our tastes often overlap except Mark does have a tendency to put on the free-est of free jazz when I am out.
-I can't stand it for long, I try, but I find a earthquake building in my head after a few minutes.
-We're alright on most other things from opera through to indie bands, not sure about Japanese noise terrorism . . .
+Our tastes often overlap except Mark does have a tendency to put on the free-est of free jazz when I go out.
+I can't stand it for long, I try, but find an earthquake builds up in my head after a few minutes.
+We're all right on most other things from opera through to Indie bands, but still not sure about Japanese noise terrorism . . .

-At the moment I have 'Alt-J' on perpetual play, before that it was Grizzly Bear, OK Go, Vampire weekend, Radiohead, Andeas Scholl, and before that, anything by John Grant/the Czars.
+At the moment I have 'Alt-J' on perpetual play, before that it was Grizzly Bear, Vampire weekend, Radiohead, Andreas Scholl, and before that, anything by John Grant/the Czars.
 That voice . . . dark rich chocolate.

-I suppose it's the feeling that certain music conjures up, you just want the same hit - that bit where the piano chords crash in, that guitar solo, or a particular voice reaching a wonderful high note.
+I suppose it's the feeling that certain music conjures up, you just want the same hit - that section where the piano chords crash in, that guitar solo, or a particular voice reaching a high note.
 Mark doesn't do that so much; he's off exploring the next sound, experiencing, broadening.

 He wouldn't have enjoyed my love of 'The Cure' in the 80's or rubbish dance music of the 90's although we did share a brief flirtation with 'Leftfield' when we first met, and saw them live in Birmingham.
 Actually, Mark did fall asleep oddly.